What Is Photo Mechanic?

 Lightroom Classic CC

-Let’s face it, Lightroom can be slow, frustratingly so.
-Building one-to-one previews takes forever because you are creating large files that allow you to zoom and edit correctly.
+Let’s face it, Lightroom can be slow.
+Building one-to-one previews takes forever because you create large files that allow you to zoom in and edit correctly.
 If you go for smart previews, it takes even longer.
 They allow you to work on images without the hard drive being attached.

-With PM you can only look at two at a time.
-Also, comparing images in LR is a little more intuitive.
-Both programs offer keywords and adding Metadata.
-Yet, when it comes to Photo Mechanic, they are very extensive. they might be a little more complex compared to what I need.
+With Photo Mechanic, you can only look at two images at a time.
+Also, comparing images in Lightroom is more intuitive.
+Both programs offer keywords and add metadata.
+Yet, when it comes to Photo Mechanic, they are very extensive.
+They might be a little more complex compared to what I need.
 It’s not an issue, though, as Photo Mechanic lets you customise the metadata screens to hide the fields you don’t need.
-I find adding Metadata on Lightroom easy through the use of automatic inclusion and then presets.
-Photo Mechanic didn’t upload the data automatically, but I might have missed something.
+I find adding metadata on Lightroom easy by using automatic inclusion and then presets.
+Photo Mechanic did not upload the data automatically, but I might have missed something.

 Adobe Bridge CC

 If there was one program that is a Photo Mechanic alternative, it is Adobe Bridge CC.
-Unlike Lightroom or Photoshop, you can’t edit your images here.
-But you can use it to find, store and keyword your images.
-It lets you see what you have so you can open them in other Adobe programs.
+Unlike Lightroom or Photoshop, you cannot edit your images here.
+But you can use it to find, store, and keyword.
+It lets you see what you have to open in other Adobe programs.
 It cuts the clutter, makes your workflow faster, and is simple to use.